Civil parish: Civil and ecclesiastical split

+During the 17th century it was found that the 1601 Poor Law did not work well for very large parishes, which were particularly common in northern England.
+Such parishes were typically subdivided into multiple townships, which levied their rates separately.
+The Poor Relief Act 1662 therefore directed that for poor law purposes 'parish' meant any place which maintained its own poor, thereby converting many townships into separate 'poor law parishes'.

-The ancient parishes diverged into two distinct, nearly exactly overlapping, systems of parishes during the 19th century.
-The Poor Law Amendment Act 1866, which received royal assent on 10 August 1866, declared all areas that levied a separate rate or had their own overseer of the poor to be parishes.
+As the administration of the poor laws was the main civil function of parishes, the Poor Law Amendment Act 1866, which received royal assent on 10 August 1866, declared all areas that levied a separate rate or had their own overseer of the poor to be parishes.
 This included the Church of England parishes (until then simply known as "parishes"), extra-parochial areas, townships and chapelries.
 To have collected rates this means these beforehand had their own vestries, boards or equivalent bodies.
 Parishes using this definition subsequently became known as "civil parishes" to distinguish them from the ecclesiastical parishes.

 The Church of England parishes, which cover more than 99% of England, have become officially (and to avoid ambiguity) termed ecclesiastical parishes.
 The limits of many of these have diverged; most greatly through changes in population and church attendance (these factors can cause churches to be opened or closed).
 Since 1921, each has been the responsibility of its own parochial church council.

 In the late 19th century, most of the "ancient" (a legal term equivalent to time immemorial) irregularities inherited by the civil parish system were cleaned up, and the majority of exclaves were abolished.
 The census of 1911 noted that 8,322 (58%) of "parishes" in England and Wales were not geographically identical when comparing the civil to the ecclesiastical form.

-1894 Reforms
+1894 reforms

-In 1894, civil parishes were reformed by the Local Government Act 1894 to become the smallest geographical area for local government in rural areas.
+In 1894, civil parishes were reformed by the Local Government Act 1894 (56 & 57 Vict. c.
+73) to become the smallest geographical area for local government in rural areas.
 The act abolished the civil (non-ecclesiastical) duties of vestries.
 Parishes which straddled county boundaries or sanitary districts had to be split so that the part in each urban or rural sanitary district became a separate parish (see List of county exclaves in England and Wales 1844–1974).
 The sanitary districts were then reconstituted as urban districts and rural districts, with parishes that fell within urban districts classed as urban parishes, and parishes that fell within rural districts were classed as rural parishes.